Title: Clinical Assistant Professor, Fine Arts

 How did you get involved in teaching in the arts?

 There is more than one answer to this question!
 In short, I focused my undergraduate and initial graduate work on being a studio artist, and did a lot of compartmentalizing of my other intellectual and academic activities.
-I come from a family of teachers, and when I was younger I was pretty determined not to get into the “family business” until I started to realize that teaching is the praxis of much of what I feel is important in the world, as well as a fundamental and profound reason to continue learning and experimenting and thinking and building in all the ways I enjoy in my ongoing studio work.
+I come from a family of teachers, and when I was younger I was pretty determined not to get into the “family business” until I started to realize that teaching is the praxis of much of what I feel is important in the world, as well as an ongoing inspiration and motivation for my own studio art practice (which is mostly textile-based sculptural work), and creative craft endeavors.

 What's your favorite part about teaching?
 And the biggest challenge?